 News and Projects:

-u s e r u n f r i e n d l y
+Perpetrator: the Human in the Machine at the u s e r u n f r i e n d l y

 The first UK solo exhibition for Ubermorgen 'u s e r u n f r i e n d l y' opens on 11 October in Caroll/Fletcher gallery in London.
 In the accompanying catalogue my essay 'Perpetrator: human in the machine'.
 The publication can be downloaded here U S E R U N F R I E N D L Y